 In light of the spread of COVID-19, we’re calling on our community to be prepared, calm the panic, and support each other.
 In addition to staying home when sick, washing your hands frequently, and following your local public health officials’ recommendations, here’s how you can help your community heal:

 - Practice social-distancing, not social isolation.
 Consider reaching out via phone, email, text, video chat to folks in your community, especially those with a higher risk, to see how they are doing and if they need support.
 These are difficult times, and we get through them through connection.
 Can you drop groceries off for your neighbor?
 Can you help cook a meal for a friend?
 Can you walk someone’s dog if they’re unable to?

 - We Want Social Distancing, Not Social Isolation (BSK)

 - Social distancing is good right now.
 Social isolation is not.
 (Tacoma-Pierce County Health Dept)

 - Disrupt stigma and false resources.
 Viruses don’t discriminate, and neither should you.
 When you see misinformation circulating, do your part and say something.
 Promote valid and valuable information from trusted sources like the CDC or King County Public Health.

 - Support small business when you can.
 Along with self-quarantines and increased social distancing come difficult economic impacts for all of us.
 Shop local and support the small businesses in your community to help them weather this outbreak.
+This Support Seattle Small Businesses map was recently created.
 Check out Intentionalist.com to support small businesses and diverse local communities.
 We recommending checking out businesses in the International District that deliver.